Today is the 95th anniversary of the 'Big Fella's' funeral when a fifth of Ireland’s population came to pay their respects

-Today marks the the 93rd anniversary of the funeral of Michael Collins, the beloved Irish Republican freedom fighter.
+Today marks the 95th anniversary of the funeral of Michael Collins, the beloved Irish Republican freedom fighter.

 Thousands lined Sackville St (O’Connell St today) in Dublin’s city center for his funeral in August 1922, to pay tribute to “The Big Fellow,” a hero in the fight for Irish independence and a man who worked hard for the benefit of Ireland in the establishment of the Irish Free State.